percybolmer/go4data/README.md

 [Csv files to Elasticsearch with Filtering](examples/csvToElastic/README.md)
 [Creating processor and subscribing to output](examples/inline/README.md)

-# Components in workflow
+# Components in Go4Data
-Below is a more indepth explaination of all the components that are found in workflow.
+Below is a more indepth explaination of all the components that are found in Go4Data.
 ## Processors
 Processor is the default component that is used.
 It is used to make a standarized way of handeling the dataflow, error handeling and metrics.

 A processor consists of the following fields

 **ID -** which is a unique ID that each processor should have.
-This is done automagically when running [NewProcessor](https://github.com/percybolmer/workflow/blob/5f3faca66d9588cdf87d644ab094f10ba0055f46/processor.go#L92)
+This is done automagically when running [NewProcessor](https://github.com/percybolmer/go4data/blob/5f3faca66d9588cdf87d644ab094f10ba0055f46/processor.go#L92)
 **Name -** This is a name of the processor, this does not have to be unique, its usage is mainly for the upcomming UI.
 **FailureHandler -** is the assigned way of handeling errors that occur during processing.
 See [FailureHandler](#failures).
 **Handler -** is the processing action to apply, this determines what the processor should be doing.
 See [Handler](#handler) for more information, and see [HandlerList](handlers/README.md).